 Moulin is steeped in history with evidence of settlements dating as far back as the Bronze Age.

 However, possibly the best attraction here is the Moulin Brewery.
 Anyone who is a keen hillwalker will agree that there is nothing quite like a nice cold drink after a day in the hills.
 Stop off at the Moulin Brewery, one of Scotland’s first Microbreweries, for a nice cold pint!

 Another stunning mountain that is very accessible from Pitlochry is Schiehallion.

-This mountain is very distinct and sit quite alone at the head of Loch Rannoch.
-Because of this, the mountain is very distinct when climbing other munros.
+This mountain is very distinct and sits quite alone at the head of Loch Rannoch.
+Because of this, the mountain is very distinct when climbing other Munros.

 Schiehallion is one of the easier Munros (mountains in Scotland over 3000ft).

 The climb starts at Braes of Foss.
 Read Walkhighlands guide to Schiehallion.

 The Hermitage sits a few miles back down the A9 towards Perth.